 Medicare can be confusing, so you need a broker who can explain your options in plain English.
 One of the most important qualities in a broker is their ability to communicate effectively.
 A great broker will listen more than they talk, patiently answering your questions and making sure you feel confident in your decisions.
 They should be accessible and responsive when you reach out.
 If you feel rushed, pressured, or confused during your conversation, that’s a sign that they may not be the right fit for you.
 You should feel like you have a supportive partner, not just a salesperson.

-Key Questions to Ask a Potential Broker
+Smart Questions to Ask a Health Insurance Advisor

 When you first speak with a broker, it’s helpful to have a few questions ready.
 This is your chance to interview them and see if they’re a good match.